Foster and Kinship Care Training

 On-Going Foster Care Education

-California State Law Requires licensed foster parents to complete 8 hours of annual foster care education.
+California State Law Requires licensed resource families to complete 8 hours of annual foster care education.
+It is mandatory to take Module 2 each year to renew your license and the other 5 hours can be accrued through other FKCE classes or taken online through the Quality Parenting initiative website.
 Given that children are coming into the court system with greater histories of abuse and neglect than ever before, it has become more important than ever to develop excellent parenting skills, knowledge of the court system, and strong and on-going support systems.

 Adoption Support and Resources

 This class is designed for families that are thinking about becoming adoptive parents, in the process of becoming adoptive parents, or already are an adoptive family.
 The facilitator has many years of experience as an adoptive liaison, working with pre and post adoptive families, birth families, and Kinship providers.
 If this subject applies to you, please come and check out this amazing class and meet other adoptive parents.
 This class is offered quarterly.